google/docsy/userguide/content/en/docs/Updating/Convert-site-to-module.md

 This will create two new files, `go.mod` for the module definitions and `go.sum` which holds the checksums for module verification.

 Afterwards, declare the docsy theme module as a dependency for your site.
-Also declare the submodule `module` as a second dependency.
+Also declare the submodule `dependencies` as a second dependency.
 The submodule will pull in both a workaround for a bug in Go's module management and the dependencies `bootstrap` and `Font-Awesome`.

 ```
 hugo mod get github.com/google/docsy@v0.2.0-pre
-hugo mod get github.com/google/docsy/module@v0.2.0-pre
+hugo mod get github.com/google/docsy/dependencies@v0.2.0-pre
 ```

-This will add the docsy theme module to your definition file `go.mod`.
+These commands will add both the `docsy` theme module and the `dependencies` submodule to your definition file `go.mod`.

 ### Alter the docsy theme definition from local install to Hugo module